Tudat/tudat/tutorials/tudatFeatures/lowThrustTrajectoryDesign/shapeBasedMethods/hodographicShaping.rst

 .. class:: BaseFunctionHodographicShapingSettings

 This is the base class for base function settings for hodographic shaping.

-Several base function settings classes inherit from this base class.
+Several base function settings classes inherit from this base class:

 .. class:: TrigonometricFunctionHodographicShapingSettings

 Class of settings for cosine and sine base functions.
 It is defined as follows, taking the frequency of the trigonometric function as input:

 .. code-block:: cpp

 	TrigonometricFunctionHodographicShapingSettings( const double frequency )

 .. class:: ExponentialFunctionHodographicShapingSettings